DigiNode-Tools/diginode-tools/README.md

 ## Install and monitor your own DigiByte & DigiAssets Node

-These tools have been designed to make it as easy as possible to setup and monitor your own DigiNode on your Linux hardware of choice.
+These tools have been designed to make it as easy as possible to setup and monitor your own DigiNode from the Linux command line.

 The recommended setup for this is a **Raspberry Pi 4 8Gb** running **Raspberry Pi OS Lite 64-bit**.